GDemay/aviv/README.md

 - price: price of the listing
 - date: area of the listing

-Adding a listing adds automaticaly a row in history_listing Updating a price of a listing adds a row in history_listing if the price is different from the previous one
+Adding a listing automatically  a row in history_listing Updating a price of a listing adds a row in history_listing if the price is different from the previous one

 # Improving the parsing

-I noticed that some data were not parsed correctly.
+I noticed that some data was not parsed correctly.
 For example we have this one :
 ```
   {
     "title": "Appartement",